cviebrock/eloquent-sluggable/README.md

 If your slugs aren't unique, then use the `getBySlug()` method which will return an Eloquent collection.

+You can also use the static method `Post::createSlug('My First Post')` to generate a slug for a given string, without actually creating or saving an associated model.
+This would be useful for Ajax-y controllers or the like, where you want to show a user what the unique slug _would_ be for a given input, before actually creating a model.

 <a name="events"></a>
 ## Events